The best Xbox multiplayer games 2023

 When finding the best Xbox multiplayer games to play with friends, there is no shortage of compelling, frustratingly fun options to undertake.
 No matter whether you’re rocking an Xbox Series X|S or an Xbox One, we’re confident you’ll find the perfect multiplayer game for yourself to play with friends and family.

 If, after spending some time with friends, you like to escape with something more single player be sure to check out our best RPGs guide.
 Funnily enough, some of the games on that list are also on this one, because their multiplayer modes place them among the best multiplayer games and even the best Xbox games period.
 So, there is a decent amount of crossover.
-Additionally, you can also find a fair few of the games on this list on our best Xbox Series X games guide as they are some of the top options to play on the latest console.
+But don’t worry, there are plenty of the best FPS games, best sports games, and more to also dive into.

 The best Xbox multiplayer games are: